Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 6. Develop a vision and present a solution

 Now is the time to pivot your prospect’s pain points and struggles to demonstrate the value of how your innovative solutions help solve them.
 To do so, you must pinpoint the real-world problem the customer is currently facing and explain how your product can solve the problem in the best way possible.
-Because prospects still need sales professionals to help anticipate, contextualise and implement the solutions available to them.
+Prospects still need sales professionals to help anticipate, contextualize, and implement the available solutions.

 7. Schedule your next call before closing